-The family reports child care expenses to enable a family member to further his or her education.
+The family reports childcare expenses to enable a family member to further their education.

 The family includes a student enrolled in an institution of higher education.

 Restrictions on Assistance to Students Enrolled in Institutions of Higher Education

 This section applies only to students who are seeking assistance on their own, separately from their parents.
 It does not apply to students residing with parents who are seeking or receiving HCV assistance.